greciagarciav/LIM012-fe-burger-queen-api/README.md

 db
 ```

 create a database called burger-queen.
-Use the use <database> command to create and switch to a new database.
+Use the 'use' command to create and switch to a new database.
 ```
 use burger-queen
 ```